 We may issue as many distinct series of senior debt securities under the indenture as we wish.
 The provisions of the indenture allow us not only to issue senior debt securities with terms different from those previously issued under the applicable indenture, but also to "re-open" a previous issue of a series of senior debt securities and issue additional senior debt securities of that series.
-We do not intend to re-open a previous issue of a series of debt securities where such re-opening would have the effect of making the relevant debt securities of such series subject to bail-in conversion (as defined below under "- Special Provisions Related to Bail-inable Debt Securities").
+We do not intend to re-open a previous issue of a series of securities where such re-opening would have the effect of making the relevant debt securities of such series subject to bail-in conversion (as defined below under "- Special Provisions Related to Bail-inable Debt Securities").
 We may issue senior debt securities in amounts that exceed the total amount specified on the cover of your applicable prospectus supplement at any time without your consent and without notifying you.
-In addition, we may issue additional senior debt securities of any series at any time without your consent and without notifying you.
-We may also issue other securities at any time without your consent and without notifying you.
+In addition, we may issue additional senior debt securities of any series at any time without notifying you.
 The indenture does not limit our ability to incur other indebtedness or to issue other securities, and we are not subject to financial or similar restrictions under the indenture.